 The Internal Revenue Service IRS Code Section 213(d) defines qualified medical care expenses as amounts paid for the diagnosis, cure, mitigation or treatment of a disease, and for treatments affecting any part or function of the body.
 The list of specific items is extensive and generally changes yearly.
 IRS Publication 502: Medical and Dental Expenses provides a list of medical expenses that may be qualified.
 Your HDHP plan provider can help you understand allowable expenses covered by your plan and answer specific questions.

 There are annual limits to how much you and/or your employer can contribute to a HSA.
 HSA contributions for a particular tax year can be made any time prior to filing your federal income tax return for the taxable year.
-2018 limits are $3,450 for self-only and $6,850 for family coverage.
+Click here to see current tax year allowable contributions.

 Once you enroll in Medicare, you are no longer eligible to further contribute to your HSA effective the month you enroll.
 You may continue to use your accumulated funds for out-of pocket medical expenses.
 At age 65, you may use your funds for any purpose without penalty but you will have to pay taxes on any distribution not used for medical purposes.

 Tax rules differ depending on whether you name an HSA beneficiary and what that person's relationship is to you.
 If the beneficiary is your spouse, most frequently the account is treated as your spouse's HSA after you die.
 If the beneficiary is not your spouse, most frequently the HSA is closed and the beneficiary owes taxes on the funds.
 For specific guidance, consult your HDHP provider or a tax or legal professional.